dieswaytoofast/erlang_cassandra/README.md

 - This implements complete list of (current) cassandra thrift commands.

 - ```CQL``` commands can be sent using the ```execute_cql_command```, ```prepare_cql_command```, and ```execute_prepared_cql_command``` metnds

+- pools are garbage-collected when  the keyspace is deleted (or the application is restarted)